akonkia/mndlbreed/README.md

 # mndlbreed

 Learn Mendelian inheritance with dragons and potatoes.

 You can find a live version of the package used in a Shiny R simulation here: https://knowyourpotato.com/

+This yet undocummented package can be installed locally in your RStudio by running: install.packages("devtools") library("devtools") devtools::install_github("akonkia/mndlbreed")

 Inspired by the dragon breeding game (more info here: https://www.scienceinschool.org/2011/issue18/dragons) developed by Pat Tellinghuisen, Jennifer Sexton and Rachael Shevin.